radavis/radavis.github.io/_posts/2026-08-19-local-llm-inference-on-legacy-hardware.md

 ## Background

-This video **[Running a 35B AI Model on 6GB VRAM by Codacus](https://www.youtube.com/watch?v=8F_5pdcD3HY)** piqued my interests, as I've been trying out local models with LM Studio on a M4.
+This video **[Running a 35B AI Model on 6GB VRAM by Codacus](https://www.youtube.com/watch?v=8F_5pdcD3HY)** piqued my interest, as I've been trying out local models with LM Studio on a M4.
 I had to see if I could replicate their results on my old gaming PC.

 I'm getting around a **~20 token/second** response rate on hardware that's about to celebrate its 10th birthday. 🎂